Does Apple really protect you from advertising surveillance?

 Thanks Tim Cook.

-The importance of this update can be measured by the knee-jerk reaction of Facebook, which saw its surveillance capacity severely reduced on iOS (its SDK is now omnipresent on Apps).
+The importance of this update can be measured by Facebook's knee-jerk reaction, as it saw its surveillance capacity severely reduced on iOS (its SDK is now omnipresent in apps).
 Facebook justifies its approach by defending small businesses, which would be dependent on Facebook's targeted advertising to find new customers:

 Facebook also bought entire pages of advertising in major American newspapers to denounce Apple's update: